The Problem: Your Customers Are Asking AI, Not Google

 | Average Rank | Mean position when mentioned | Move toward #1.0 | Slipping below #3.0 |

-| AI Share of Voice™ | Your share vs competitors | Widen gap by 5+ points | Any competitor closing within 10 points |
+| AI Share of Market™ | Your share vs competitors | Widen gap by 5+ points | Any competitor closing within 10 points |

 | Citation Diversity | % of citations from non-owned sources | Move from 15% to 40%+ | Over 80% from owned website only |